 Here, in no particular order, are 10 fruits that you can grow in a small garden, patio or balcony.
 There's something to suit even the most compact garden:

 Blueberries make excellent container plants for small gardens, measuring in at 120cm (4ft) at maturity.
 These tough shrubs are not just productive, but also make an attractive flowering display in spring.
 By Autumn they turn to bright shades of gold and orange, bringing plenty of seasonal interest.
 If you have the space, grow two together to improve pollination and increase your crop.

-Raspberry 'Ruby Beauty' produces an impressive 1.5kg of fruit on plants reaching just 1m (3ft) tall.
-The perfect size for a patio pot or even a large hanging basket where its lax stems will cascade downwards.
+Raspberry 'Little Red Princess' produces a bumper crop of berries from the first year on plants reaching just 1m (3ft) tall.
+The perfect size for a patio pot.
 If that still feels a bit big for your balcony then try Raspberry 'Yummy' which makes a fabulous table-top crop at just 45cm (18in) tall!

 Who can resist the delicious flavour of a sweet, sun-warmed strawberry?
 These compact perennials can be grown in a window bow, hanging basket or patio pot, so they are perfect for even the smallest balcony.
 Strawberry 'Montana' is the neatest of all, making the perfect patio table decoration for snacking on!